nus-cs2030/kelas/README.md

 There is a bash script `check.sh` that compiles everything and run `CheckDesign` on the sample code, given under the `sample` subdirectory.

 A sample output can be found in `sample.design-bug.txt`

+To execute check_all in a particular lab, execute `bash check_all.sh <folder-name ie "lab2">` in top level directory.